Australian National AN class

-The AN class are a class of diesel locomotives built by Clyde Engineering, Somerton for Australian National in 1992–1993.
+The AN class is a class of diesel locomotives built by Clyde Engineering, Somerton for Australian National in 1992–1993.

 Introduction to service and operating history

 They entered service on Australian National's standard gauge network from Broken Hill to Adelaide, Alice Springs and Perth.
 In 1995, all were leased to National Rail with the transfer of Australian National's interstate operations.

+They also saw service on The Ghan from Darwin to Adelaide using their 150 kp/h top speed to their advantage.

+These locos are limeted to 130 kp/h when trailing a NR class locomotive which work with them.

 In January 1996, AN10 was destroyed in the Hines Hill train collision.
-In November 1997, the remaining 10 were sold to National Rail. passing into Pacific National ownership with the sale of National Rail in February 2002.
-In 2004, they began to operate to Darwin on The Ghan following this line opening with AN3 painted in the Ghan livery between 2004 and 2014.
+In November 1997, the remaining 10 were sold to National Rail, passing into Pacific National ownership with the sale of National Rail in February 2004.

 Future

 As of January 2023, AN class locomotives are generally used as trailing locomotives on Intermodal and Steel services between Melbourne, Adelaide and Sydney.
 They were commonly used as second locomotives on steel trains in New South Wales, Victoria, South Australia and Western Australia.
 The class are currently facing storage in Melbourne due to combined high operational costs and mechanical failures.
 It's rumoured they'll be stored in Werris Creek, New South Wales.

-As of 17th February 2023, the entire class is stored, with all except AN1 (which is in Port Augusta) in storage at South Dynon.
+As of 17 February 2023, the entire class is stored, with all except AN1 (which is in Port Augusta) in storage at South Dynon.

+In December 2023 the class has been making a return to service with AN1 running from Port Augusta on 4PM4 (3 December) and returning 6MP5 (9 December) after a trip to Spotswood.
+AN3 and AN8 are also at Spotswood.

+In September 2024, AN3 and AN8 were transferred to Port Augusta on 1MP2.
+They are expected to be stored there.
+It is unsure on what will happen with AN1, the only operational member of the class at this time.